 Children are drinking excessive amounts of cola beverages.
 Pediatricians are concerned because as many as one-third of all children consuming high levels of caffeine manifest hyperactive behavior typical of caffeinism.
 A young child consuming one can of cola, may receive a caffeine jolt equivalent to an adult receiving 4 cups of coffee.

 Not every study has shown a cholesterol-raising effect of coffee.
 However, new research finds a strong connection between the coffee consumption and serum homocysteine levels, a risk factor for cardiovascular disease.
 Drinking one or more cups of coffee per day increases interleukin-6 and C-reactive protein levels and other markers of systemic inflammation which are considered risk factors for cardiovascular disease.

 Recently, coffee drinkers have drawn some hope from the reports that coffee consumption may reduce the risk of a person getting type 2 diabetes.
 While caffeine impairs insulin sensitivity, the chlorogenic acids in coffee block glucose uptake from the gastrointestinal tract, giving them an anti-diabetic effect.

 Regular users of caffeine who try to quit, may experience increased anxiety, headache, irritability, and fatigue during the first few days of abstinence.
-These caffeine withdrawal symptoms are temporarily relieved by caffeine consumption which contributes to the habitual use of the drug.
+One can relieve caffeine withdrawal symptoms temporarily by caffeine consumption which contributes to the habitual use of the drug.
 Caffeine is considered an addictive drug, and its regular use can lead to dependency.
 Some have suggested that its use may lead to the use of a stronger drug.